RI-SE/ATOS/README.md

 # Maestro
 <img align="left" width="100" height="100" src="https://github.com/RI-SE/Maestro/blob/dev/server/src/icon/MaestroICON.svg">

 The Maestro server is a communication hub for all test objects.
 The server monitors and controls the test objects and is also responsible for creating logfiles.
+Test

 <br />
 <br />